The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Conformity signal

 \subsection{Conformity signal in the local universe}

-Figure \ref{fig:conformity_signal_at_z0_TNG} shows the conformity signal at $z=0$ for TNG300.
-The upper panel shows the mean quenched fraction (f$_Q$) of all neighbor galaxies of the Q and SF primary samples (red and blue solid lines, respectively) until separations of 10 $h^{-1}$ Mpc.
-The dashed lines correspond to the f$_Q$ after removing former satellites from the primary sample.
+Figure \ref{fig:conf_z0_TNG} shows the conformity signal at $z=0$ for TNG300.
+The upper panel shows the mean quenched fraction ($f_{\rm Q}$) of all neighbor galaxies of the Q and SF primary samples (red and blue solid lines, respectively) until separations of 10 $h^{-1}$ Mpc.
+As discussed in Sect. \ref{section:former_satellites} and \ref{subsec:removing_fs}, our primary sample of central galaxies may be contaminated by former satellites (reported in Table \ref{tab:number_target_control_former_satellites_TNG_SAG}).
+Thus, we also estimate $f_{\rm Q}$ after removing former satellites from the primary sample (dashed lines).
 Since the primary galaxies are target plus control galaxies, we have removed all former satellites regardless of whether they are target or control galaxies.
-The lower panel shows the conformity signal, that is, the difference in the f$_Q$ of all neighbor galaxies at a given distance from the Q and SF primary samples, before (black solid line) and after (gray dashed line) removing former satellites from the primary sample.
-We estimated the uncertainties in the mean f$_Q$ using the Jackknife method by dividing the simulation in 8 subboxes.
-For this, we calculated the standard deviation per unit bin distance by removing a single subbox at a time.
-Therefore, the errors in the mean quenched fraction correspond to the standard deviation from the 8-subboxes.
+The lower panel shows the conformity signal, that is, the difference in the $f_{\rm Q}$ of all neighbor galaxies at a given distance from the Q and SF primary samples, before (black solid line) and after (gray dashed line) removing former satellites from the primary sample.
+We estimated the uncertainties in the mean of $f_{\rm Q}$ using the Jackknife method by dividing the simulation into 8 sub-boxes.
+For this, we calculated the standard deviation per unit bin distance by removing a single sub-box at a time.
+Therefore, the errors in the mean quenched fraction correspond to the standard deviation from the 8-sub boxes.
 Given the large number of secondary galaxies, the error bars are small enough to be imperceptible in some of these figures.

-By construction, the solid lines in Fig. \ref{fig:conformity_signal_at_z0_TNG} correspond to the trends found in \cite{Lacerna_2022} for the same stellar mass range of primaries using TNG300, while the dashed lines correspond to the new results in this study.
+By construction, the solid lines in Fig. \ref{fig:conf_z0_TNG} correspond to the trends found in \cite{Lacerna_2022} for the same stellar mass range of primaries using TNG300, while the dashed lines correspond to the new results in this study.
+The latter is the ``clean sample'' of low-mass central galaxies without former satellites.
 In the lower panel, it can be seen that the signal is low at distances larger than 4 $h^{-1}$Mpc after removing former satellites from the primary sample.
-However, between 1 and 4 $h^{-1}$Mpc, there are signs of conformity, i.e., the Q fraction of neighboring galaxies still depends on the sSFR of the primary galaxy.
+However, between 1 and 4 $h^{-1}$Mpc, there are signs of conformity, that is, the Q fraction of neighboring galaxies still depends on the sSFR of the primary galaxy.
 Thus, we could say that the signal at $z = 0$ is strongly influenced by former satellites in the past.
-However, it cannot be fully explained by these galaxies. \\
+However, these galaxies cannot fully explain it since the signal persists even when these galaxies are removed from the primary sample. \\